 The big contribution of the medical statistician/biostatistician apart from developing a standard SAP is to the designing, monitoring and analyzing of clinical trial data.

 3. Detailed checklist/guidelines for SAPs in clinical trials

 In developing SAP of CT, we need to take into consideration all detailed checklist/standard guidelines.
 Important guidelines used in development in SAP are ICH E9 (International Conference for Harmonisation of Technical Requirements for Pharmaceuticals for Human Use) and SPIRIT (Standard Protocol Items: Recommendations for Interventional Trials).

 Transparency and reproducibility have been a fundamental term adding value in clinical trial data.
 However, the influence of statistical methodology directly affects on decisions making of clinical trial, well-documented, maintained confidentiality and transparent statistical conduct is essential.
-With the contribution of the medical expert statistician/biostatistician to develops the standard guidelines for SAP to be essential in clinical trial.
+Expert medical statistician/biostatisticians can help develop SAPs in accordance with standard guidelines.

 As per ICH E9 SAP usually known as reporting and analysis plans may also be known as Data Analysis Plans (DAP) or Statistical Analysis Plans (SAP) in other organizations.
 ICH E9 guidelines state that “the principal features of the eventual SAP of the data should be described in the statistical section of the protocol.”
 However, SPIRIT (Standard Protocol Items: Recommendations for Interventional Trials) guidelines refer to a separate SAP.